jpsimos/MultiMeter/README.md

 # MultiMeter
 PZEM-004x sensor reading for the Raspberry Pi.
-The project objectives are to provide a daemonizable utility that is capable of reading from multiple PZEM-004x devices while maintaining a record of the measurements and alarms.
+The project objectives are to provide a daemon utility that is capable of reading from multiple PZEM-004x devices while maintaining a record of the measurements and alarms.
 A measurement does not need an alarm condition.